Quillen (co)homology of divided power algebras over an operad: Introduction

 \subsubsection{Operads}

 Operads are an algebraic device which represent types of algebras, such as associative algebras, commutative algebras, and Lie algebras.
 The theory of operads has proven to be a powerful tool in studying different categories of algebras in a unified way.
 For instance, in the seminal book \cite{LodayV12}, J.-L.~Loday and B.~Vallette make a detailed account of many known homological and homotopical theories for algebras over an operad.
-This includes a notion of Quillen (co)homology for algebras over an operad, studied in \cites{Livernet98,Fresse98,Milles11,GoerssH00}.
-In the quadratic case, this is studied through a notion of Koszul duality due to V.~Ginzburg and M.~Kapranov \cite{GinzburgK94} (see also \cites{GetzlerJ94,Fresse04}).
-It also includes a notion of deformation theory due to M.~Gerstenhaber \cite{Gerstenhaber64} (see \cites{Balavoine97,KontsevichS00,Keller05} for the operadic account), which led the way to the solution of the Deligne conjecture by D.~Tamarkin \cite{Tamarkin98}.
+This includes Quillen (co)homology for algebras over an operad, studied in \cites{Livernet98,Fresse98,Milles11,GoerssH00}.
+In the quadratic case, this is studied through a version of Koszul duality due to V.~Ginzburg and M.~Kapranov \cite{GinzburgK94} (see also \cites{GetzlerJ94,Fresse04}).
+It also includes a deformation theory due to M.~Gerstenhaber \cite{Gerstenhaber64}; see \cites{Balavoine97,KontsevichS00,Keller05} for the operadic account.
+Homotopical resolutions of the Gerstenhaber operad led the way to D.~Tamarkin's solution of the Deligne conjecture \cite{Tamarkin98}; see also \cites{GerstenhaberV95hom,Hinich03}.

 The notion of divided power algebras over an operad was introduced by B.~Fresse in \cite{Fresse00}.
 While usual algebras over an operad $\P$ are algebras over a monad $S(\P)$ built from $\P$ using coinvariant operations, divided power algebras over $\P$ are algebras over a monad $\Gamma(\P)$ which is built using \emph{invariant} operations.
-This recovers the classical notion of divided power algebras of Cartan, and Fresse shows that it also encompasses the notion of restricted Lie algebra of Jacobson.
+This recovers the classical divided power algebras of Cartan, and Fresse shows that it also encompasses the restricted Lie algebras of Jacobson.
 Furthermore, Fresse generalises Cartan's result by showing that the homotopy of a simplicial algebra over $\P$ is always equipped with a structure of divided power algebra over $\P$.
 Divided power algebras were further studied by the third author, who obtained a convenient characterisation for these objects using monomial operations \cite{Ikonicoff20}.

-The aim of this article is to study the Quillen cohomology of divided power algebras over any operad $\P$, using the techniques due to Quillen, Barr and Beck.
+The aim of this article is to study the Quillen cohomology of divided power algebras over any operad $\P$, using techniques due to Quillen, Barr and Beck.
 This generalises work of the first author \cites{Dokas04,Dokas09,Dokas23}.